The NGFW is Dead

 Andrew Plato | April 10, 2018

 Let’s get this out of the way: the next-generation firewall (NGFW) is dead.
-The prime suspect in this death: the cloud.
+The cause of death: cloud.

-However, this is not an execution, rather a slow, decline into increasing irrelevance due to the rise of the cloud.
+However, this is not an execution, rather a slow, decline into irrelevance in the face of a more agile competitor.

-The shroud of death and decay are all around the NGFW products tofay.
+The shroud of death and decay are all around the NGFW products.
 They are bloated, expensive, and ineffective.
 They command irrational emotional fetishism among their users who consistently overemphasize their importance.
 In ten years, the NGFW will be reduced to a glorified router.

 However, no need to panic.
 You still have time to make arrangements for life after the NGFW.